 Donna Bell was diagnosed with Post-Traumatic Stress Disorder from Military Sexual Trauma after suffering severe flashbacks brought on by the #MeToo movement in 2018.

 Read her story in her own words.

 "I was diagnosed with Post Traumatic Stress Disorder (PTSD) from Military Sexual Trauma (MST) after suffering severe flashbacks brought on by the #metoo movement media coverage in 2018.
 I had a visceral reaction to what I was hearing and seeing because it happened to me multiple times.
 I developed severe anxiety becoming confused in a permanent state of fight, flight or freeze without control over my thoughts, feeling or emotions.
 I lost my job, my relationships and my identity after keeping multiple traumas locked away for 40 years and having it unleashed.

 After antidepressants and anti-anxiety medications while completing a one-year Trauma Recovery Program, I did not get relief from my symptoms.
-In fact, they became worse and alternative treatments were recommended.
+In fact, they became worse and alternative treatments for veteran PTSD were recommended.
 My doctor handed me a flyer from Saratoga WarHorse Program.
 Horses?
 All my preconceived notions about horses ran through my hyper vigilant mind but was willing to try anything for relief.

 "I began to feel safe."

 I was very anxious upon arrival to Aiken.
 It took until the next day for me to get adjust to being out of my element when I realized that I was in a non-sterile environment with fellow comrades suffering from some of the same symptoms as I do without judgement from any of the staff, horse experts or volunteers.
 I began to feel safe.

 My horse's name was John Barleycorn.
 Before I went into the ring with JB tears began to fall because I was going to have to bond with this horse and I did not want to bond with anything or anyone.